Submit a Presentation Proposal

 - Higher ed workforce challenges

-- HR as partner with academic leaders
+- HR as partner with academic and other institution leaders

-- Using HR data to drive leadership decision-making
+- Using HR data to drive leadership decision-making and strategy

 - HR metrics and leveraging technology

-- Any timely higher ed HR topic
+- Other timely higher ed HR topics

 Tools for Fine-Tuning Your Proposal